Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 The two different properties for `balanced give and take' illustrate how different semantics may be provided for the same abstract value.
-In this specific case, one can imagine $p_2$ to have been initially defined.
+In this specific case, one can imagine that $p_2$ was initially defined.
 However, some users are never chosen after some interactions despite volunteering.
-As such, the system prevents them from asking for help so that balanced give and take is respected.
+As such, the system prevents them from asking for help, ensuring that a balanced give and take is respected.
 To compensate for this, $p_1$ gets added to the taxonomy so that balanced give and take considers the offers for help instead of being chosen.
-This illustrates how the taxonomy may evolve by learning from experience what the best grounding semantics (property) of a given abstract concept for a given context are.
+This example illustrates how the taxonomy can evolve by learning from experience to identify the most appropriate grounding semantics (properties) for a given abstract concept within a specific community (or for a specific collective).

-The computational approach, or the property node, describes the balanced division of labour through property $p_3$, which states that tasks are equally distributed amongst volunteers.
-One approach to specifying $p_3$ is through the difference between the uniform distribution $U$ and the distribution $D$ of the numbers of tasks assigned to each volunteer, where this difference should be smaller than a predefined threshold $\epsilon$ (property definition~\ref{eq:p3}).
+The computational approach, or the property node, describing the balanced division of labour is implemented through property $p_3$, which states that tasks are equally distributed amongst volunteers.
+One way to specifying $p_3$ is by measuring the difference between the uniform distribution $U$ and the actual distribution $D$ of tasks assigned to each volunteer, where this difference should be smaller than a predefined threshold $\epsilon$ (property definition~\ref{eq:p3}).

 The difference between two distributions may be calculated using approaches like the Kullback–Leibler divergence~\cite{mackay2003information} or the earth mover's distance~\cite{emd}.